swapnil-up/Anki/info to anki passer/README.md

 ### Problems

  This project still has too many hijinks such as:
-	1. The cards don't open in the add dialog box before getting sent to the deck.
+	1. ~~The cards don't open in the add dialog box before getting sent to the deck.~~ The workaround was that I used zenity and the neovim as a dialog box to add in edits.
+	1.1.
+Because of these new custom dialog boxes, the problem then became that I needed to type {{c1:: }} everytime which is annoying.
+Have got neither working, though neovim should be easier to get this working with.

-	2. I like cloze deletions but that option is unavailable without at least one deletion.
+	2. ~~I like cloze deletions but that option is unavailable without at least one deletion.
 But since I am selecting a block of text ankiconnect just passes the whole thing.
 My simple workaround is to add an empty cloze at the end of the highlighted text before passing so that all I need to do is delete that before making my cloze deletions.
-		'cloze_text="$highlighted_text {{c1::}}"'
+		'cloze_text="$highlighted_text {{c1::}}"' ~~ solved as neovim and zenity allow me to type in as needed.

-	3. The anki app needs to be open.
-Did a check to open if it is not open.
+	3. ~~The anki app needs to be open.~~ Did a check to open if it is not open.
 		'# Check if Anki is running
 			if ! pgrep -x "anki" > /dev/null
 			then